MnCLosSantos/mnc-QBscoreboard/README.md

 # mnc-QBscoreboard
 7 ui options for qb-scoreboard

-replace the contents of style.css with the contents of the one u want, if you get a scrollbar on your screen add this at the bottom
+replace the contents of style.css with the contents of the one u want, if you get a scrollbar on your screen add this at the bottom.

 ```lua
 ::-webkit-scrollbar {